norealy/SlackBotNoti/README.md

 - File and class names written as UpperCamelCase
 - Variable and function names written as camelCase
 - Global variables and Constants written in UPPERCASE
+- Database Table name written as came_case
 - Limit your lines to 90 characters
+- The line limit for a function is 50

 ##5.
 Rule Git
 - All new features and fix bug must be develop on branch feature/{KEY_ISSUE}